GigaHertzLegacy-SpiderX/Py_Web_Scrape/README.md

 1. Download the Zip File From Code
 2. Extract it
 3. Go to the folder
-3. open cmd in that folder
+3. open cmd inside that folder
 4. python main.py
 ```
  Using cmd /Terminal - - -